MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 police.uk’s snaps database remains a secret to this day.
 This guarantees that the snap point database cannot causally affect house prices except via police.uk’s website and API.
 However, we have to replicate the snap point database using public information.
 We can infer the majority of the snap-points through police.uk data but our inferred database can still contain errors.
 We can test the accuracy of our inferred snap database using real police force data.

 The scope of this study is only limited to a number of years, mainly 2010 - 2013.
 For RQ2, we can only study the effects for South Yorkshire.

-## Ethics
-This project has been approved by the University of Sheffield (self-declaration: 043654).
-It only uses existing data that has been robustly anonymised.

 ## Data protection
 All personal data will be stored within SYP setting.
 No personal data will leave these settings.
 All other data is publicly available.
 Only aggregated results will be taken out of the setting and cleared by SYP beforehand.